camchambers/python-chat/README.md

 # Python Chat
-> A client/server chatroom in python.
+> A client-server chat application written in Python.

 ![A web browser showing a JSON result of movies](/../screenshots/screenshots/chat_screenshot.png?raw=true)